citizenfx/natives/GRAPHICS/SetParticleFxNonLoopedColour.md

 ```

 ```
-only works on some fx's
+only works on some fx's, not networked
 ```

 ## Parameters